Thomas-soft/Thomas-Soft/README.md

 ## 🤖 Automation & Web Scraping Specialist

 I build intelligent solutions in Python to automate tasks, scrape websites, and store data in CSV files.
 Passionate about stealth techniques, I leverage tools like undetected-chromedriver, PyAutoGUI, and more to ensure my automation remains undetectable.
-I also integrate language models (LLMs) to enhance data extraction and analysis workflows.
+I also integrate language models (LLMs) to enhance data extraction and analysis workflows, including running high-performing LLMs entirely locally with minimal resource consumption using LM Studio.

 ---